Filgrastim (By injection)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have lung disease, breathing problems, or sickle cell disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or sickle cell disease.
 Tell your doctor if you have an allergy to latex.

 - This medicine may cause the following problems: